RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </div>
     <figcaption>
       <a href="#figure-4">Figure 4</a>.
-      Different results when the number of Euler steps is reduced to 4.
+      Different final generated samples when the number of Euler steps is reduced to 4.
     </figcaption>
   </figure>
 </div>